ZhangLaibao/machine_gun/java/JVM/concurrent/AQS.md

     }

     /**
-     * Returns an estimate of the number of threads waiting on the
-     * given condition associated with this synchronizer.
-Note that
+     * Returns an estimate of the number of threads waiting on the given condition associated with this synchronizer.
-     * because timeouts and interrupts may occur at any time, the
-     * estimate serves only as an upper bound on the actual number of
+     * Note that because timeouts and interrupts may occur at any time, the estimate serves only as an upper bound
-     * waiters.
-This method is designed for use in monitoring of the
+     * on the actual number of waiters.
+This method is designed for use in monitoring of the system state,
-     * system state, not for synchronization control.
+     * not for synchronization control.
-     *
-     * @param condition the condition
-     * @return the estimated number of waiting threads
-     * @throws IllegalMonitorStateException if exclusive synchronization
-     *         is not held
-     * @throws IllegalArgumentException if the given condition is
-     *         not associated with this synchronizer
+     */
-     * @throws NullPointerException if the condition is null */ public final int getWaitQueueLength(ConditionObject condition) {
+    public final int getWaitQueueLength(ConditionObject condition) {
         if (!owns(condition))